TinyTakinTeller/FirstGodotProject/readme.md

 > refactored packages and installed format_on_save addon (addons are git ignored)

 video 16.
-Implementing a Flash on Enemy Hit (hit flash shader, refactor packages)
+Implementing a Flash on Enemy Hit (hit flash shader)

 HitFlashComponent scene
 ShaderMaterial resource
 TIP: resource is a singleton (one instance is shared), excpet when Resource .
 Local to Scene : On
+TIP: QUESTION: shaders vs particle node ?

 video 17.
 Adding Ability Damage Upgrades